 - Under Wordpress settings->General, enter a shared key and note it down (make it secure, you won't need to remember this)

-- In ResourceSpace, activate the plugin, enter the Wordpress URL and shared key.
+- In ResourceSpace, activate the plugin, enter the Wordpress URL (without a trailing forward slash) and shared key.

 - Make sure you set a valid usergroup if you are creating users

 - Choose whether you want to allow standard RS logins (useful in case Wordpress auth fails).
 Users must access login.php directly to use standard RS credentials